simon-brooke/the-great-game/doc/The-spread-of-knowledge-in-a-large-game-world.md

      :nth-hand 4,
      :time-stamp 17946463}

-The timestamp could also be degraded, or lost altother - although how exactly this is represnted I'm not certain.
+The timestamp could also be degraded, or lost altother &mdash; although how exactly this is represnted I'm not certain.
 Someone interested in the incident may remember 'it was exactly 17 days ago', whereas someone else may remember that it was 'this month, I think'.

  Obviously the rate of decay, and the degree of randomness, of the news-passing algorithm would need to be tuned, but this schema seems to me to describe a system with the following features:

-* Non-player characters can respond to questions about significant things which happen in the world - without it all having to be scripted
+* Non-player characters can respond to questions about significant things which happen in the world &mdash; without it all having to be scripted
 * If you travel fast enough, you can keep ahead of your notoriety
 * Characters on major trade routes will know more about what is happening in the world than characters in backwaters